mikeal/block-box/README.md

 This happens much the same way you build state in your local git checkout before a COMMIT.

-The state it builds in memory is usually a hybrid of CACHE it has accumulated from disc and pending alterations to that state and other new information.
+The state it builds in-memory is usually a hybrid of CACHE it has accumulated from disc, pending alterations to that state, and other new information being added.

 Since data being written to the BOX can be prepared in an already efficient sort order, it provides optimization even to the in-memory cache.
-Data that needs to be read from the BOX can use deterministic predictions to efficiently find the location of data in a single read or just memory map the entire DIGESTS section if it's small enough, which is typically will be.
+Data that needs to be read from the BOX can use deterministic predictions to efficiently find the location of data in a single read or just memory map the entire DIGESTS section if it's small enough, which it typically will be.
 The fact that you don't have to do anything else to it and it's already as fast a data structure as your builtin types is pretty amazing.